tfp-photonics/treams/_sources/index.rst.txt

 Finally, three classes are the main point of interaction for the user.
-They allow access to the underlying functions operating directly on the spherical and cylindrical T-matrices or the Q-matrices based on the plane wave solutions.
+They allow access to the underlying functions operating directly on the spherical and cylindrical T-matrices or the S-matrices based on the plane wave solutions.

 .. todo:: clean up intro